daresaydigital/a11ychecklist/docs/single-point-actions.md

 ---
 id: single-point-actions
-title: Make sure that any functionality that can be performed with complex finger movements, also is possible with simple, single-point actions.
+title: Make sure that any functionality that can be performed with complex finger movements, also is possible with simple, single-point actions
 tags:
   - 2.5.1 A
   - Interaction